 Support coordination shall not exceed 12 units.
-One calendar month constitutes one unit.
+A calendar month is a unit.
 Virtual visits are permitted; however, the initial and annual POC meeting and at least one other meeting per year must be conducted face-to face.
 When a relative living in the home or a legally responsible individual or legal guardian provides a paid NOW service, all support coordination visits must be conducted face-to-face, with no option for virtual visits.